[MEDIA COVERAGE] IN SEARCH OF THE JANUS STRUCTURE: GREENING THE PRODUCTION OF CLEAN ENERGY

 ‘Clean energy’ and ‘energy transition’ have become the most aggressively deployed solutions across numerous nations in recent years, aiming to curb greenhouse gas emissions.
 Among such strategies, hydrogen energy based on water-splitting technology stands as a potent candidate for solving the CO2 emission puzzle, as the process utilises direct sunlight to generate H2 from H2O.

 However, clean technologies often come with high production costs, and hydrogen is no exception.
-“The difficulty remains that photocatalytic materials require photocatalysts with excessive costs, whilst performance has not yet met expectations,” shared Nguyễn Trần Gia Bảo—the first author, a HCMUS student and a member of the research group led by Dr Nguyễn Tuấn Hưng (Frontier Research Institute for Interdisciplinary Sciences, Tohoku University)—with the Science and Development newspaper.
+“The difficulty remains that photocatalytic materials require photocatalysts with excessive costs, whilst performance has not yet met expectations,” shared Nguyễn Trần Gia Bảo—the first author, a HCMUS student and a member of the research group led by Dr Nguyễn Tuấn Hưng (Frontier Research Institute for Interdisciplinary Sciences, Tohoku University)—in an interview with The Science and Development newspaper.

 A primary cause for the reduction in photocatalytic efficiency is the electron-hole pair recombination process.
 “Should this process occur too rapidly, energy dissipation ensues,” Nguyễn Trần Gia Bảo explained.